faris-hamdi/faris-hamdi.github.io/content/project/04-oil/index.md

   - Image Analysis
 ---

-Summary: Spearheaded the development of an oil spill detection system using Artificial Neural Networks (ANN), achieving 96.88% accuracy by classifying ocean satellite images.
+Spearheaded the development of an oil spill detection system using Artificial Neural Networks (ANN), achieving 96.88% accuracy by classifying ocean satellite images.

 <!--more-->
 The project involved processing satellite images and optimizing the model’s performance through feature standardization.
 Enabled real-time analysis and visualization of outputs, enhancing usability for environmental monitoring agencies.